 Not at the moment.
 Intelligent Alert Grouping only looks at alerts from a single service.
 If you want alerts from different services to be grouped, you may need to reconfigure your service so that all related alerts are sent to the same service.

 There might be many reasons the Intelligent Alert Grouping algorithm did not group alerts together.
 The most common reasons are that the alert might be too new to the service (the algorithm has never seen it before and isn’t sure how to group it), or there aren’t enough examples of that alert being grouped to make a confident decision that the alert should be grouped.

 The Intelligent Alert Grouping algorithm takes into consideration several different factors, which makes understanding why alerts are grouped or not difficult to trace.
 If you believe that there has been enough history for an alert to be grouped, but are still noticing some unexpected grouping behavior, please reach out to email@example.com.

 There could be a few reasons why you don’t see any options for alert grouping on this page

 - If you see only one option for no automatic grouping: Your current pricing plan does not support any alert grouping options.
 If you are interested in trying alert grouping on any of your services, contact Sales at sales@pagerdutycom to start a free trial for Event Intelligence

 - If you see a message that the service is configured to incidents only: This means that your service is able to create alerts, but it is not yet configured to do so.
 See Enabling Alerts for steps on how to change your service settings.

 - If you see a message that the service has integrations that do not support alerts: Some monitoring tools do not support creating alerts, and therefore any services with these tools integrated will not be able to take advantage of some advanced features such as alert grouping and event rules.
 To enable alerts on a service, you need to remove the integration that does not support alerts.
-For a list of integrations that support alerts please see this article.
+For a list of integrations that do not support alerts please see this article.